Rhea Chakraborty net worth: Know how much the 'Roadies' season 19 gang leader makes

 According to CAKnowledge.com, Rhea Chakraborty has a net worth of USD 1.5 million (INR 12.4 crores approx).
 Most of her earnings come from endorsing brands since she is not doing movies right now.

 A great deal of her net worth also comes from her earnings from her stint on Roadies 19.
-Reportedly, Rhea Chakraborty is charging about INR 4 lakhs per episode on the show, all of which is adding to her net worth.
+Reportedly, she is charging about INR 4 lakhs per episode on the show, all of which is adding to her net worth.

 All Images: Courtesy rhea_chakraborty/Instagram